microsoft/vscode-copilot-vision/README.md

 ![Screenshot of a chat exchange.
 A user asks for HTML and CSS for a landing page.
 The response provides a basic HTML structure with a header, navigation links (Home, About, Contact), and a link to an external CSS file.](https://raw.githubusercontent.com/microsoft/vscode-copilot-vision/refs/heads/main/assets/demo.gif)

 ### Quick Fixes
 Additionally, users can generate or refine alt text for images in markdown, HTML, JSX, or TSX documents with the provided code actions, simplifying the process of incorporating descriptive text for better context and accessibility.
+Alt text quick fixes work for images in the workspace and with any image URLs.

 ![An example markdown document displays a quick fix feature for generating alt text, resulting in the automatic insertion of an alt tag and a value.
 The user is then prompted with a different quick fix to refine the alt text using an input box.
 After the user enters and submits their refined description, the alt text is updated accordingly.](https://raw.githubusercontent.com/microsoft/vscode-copilot-vision/refs/heads/main/assets/demo-alt-text.gif)